khulnasoft/ThreatMatrix/docs/source/Advanced-Configuration.md

 #### Multi Queue

-IntelX provides an additional [multi-queue.override.yml](https://github.com/khulnasoft/IntelX/blob/master/docker/multi-queue.override.yml) compose file allowing IntelX users to better scale with the performance of their own architecture.
+ThreatMatrix provides an additional [multi-queue.override.yml](https://github.com/khulnasoft/ThreatMatrix/blob/master/docker/multi-queue.override.yml) compose file allowing ThreatMatrix users to better scale with the performance of their own architecture.

 If you want to leverage it, you should add the option `--multi-queue` when starting the project.
 Example: